-SheCares is designed to provide women with easy-to-understand information about all facets of female health, no matter your age or background.
-It is important to consider women's health uniquely because hormones affect not just the female reproductive system, but other aspects of health as well.
+SheCares is designed to provide women with easy-to-understand information about all facets of women's health, no matter their age or background, including the role of hormones.
+Generally, hormones have a holistic influence within the body, not only affecting the female reproductive system, but other aspects of health also.

 Hormones are crucially important for the regulation of nearly all of the body's physical and emotional functions.
 These chemical messengers work to regulate the growth, functioning, and development of the body.

 Hormonal imbalance has a massive impact on women's bodies and, subsequently, their daily lives.
 Therefore, it is essential that all women are aware of how their hormonal system works and the positive or negative effects hormonal imbalances could bring.

 Progesterone is a steroidal hormone, transported around the body via fat cells sending chemical signals to different organs.
 Progesterone's responsibilities in the female body range from preventing cervical infection to influencing brain function.
 A lack or an excess of progesterone can have serious consequences for the female body.

 The symptoms of hormonal imbalance can occur in women of all ages and different life stages.
 Many of these symptoms can occur in one or more life occasions.

 Symptoms can vary from mild to life distressing.
 Because they can become problematic, it is important to identify and learn about symptoms along with how to prevent or manage them.

 Another valuable method of treating body odor is to use a medicated antiperspirant.
 Most antiperspirants contain aluminum chloride - a substance which works by partially blocking the sweat glands - and there are specialized types available which contain this chemical in a higher concentration.
 These are usually very effective.